afornaia/REDUNET/README.md

 Department of Mathematics and Computer Science, University of Catania

 ## Description
-This repository contains the dataset created and used for the REDUNET scientific paper.
+This repository contains the dataset generated and analysed during the study conducted for the REDUNET proposed paper.
 Source code is available on request.

 ## Dataset